code-423n4/2023-04-eigenlayer-findings/data/neutiyoo-Q.md

 ### Recommendation

-Check the zero address for the `initialize` function arguments.
+Add zero address checks for the `initialize` function arguments.

 ## [L-03] Missing out-of-bounds access check in the `_removeStrategyFromStakerStrategyList` function